intel-lab-lkp/linux/Documentation/virt/kvm/x86/msr.rst

 	as regular page fault, guest must reset 'flags' to '0' before it does something that can generate normal page fault.

-	Bytes 5-7 of 64 byte memory location ('token') will be written to by the hypervisor at the time of APF 'page ready' event injection.
-The content of these bytes is a token which was previously delivered as 'page not present' event.
-The event indicates the page in now available.
-Guest is supposed to write '0' to 'token' when it is done handling 'page ready' event and to write 1' to MSR_KVM_ASYNC_PF_ACK after clearing the location;
+	Bytes 4-7 of 68 byte memory location ('token') will be written to by the hypervisor at the time of APF 'page ready' event injection.
+The content of these bytes is a token which was previously delivered in CR2 as 'page not present' event.
+The event indicates the page is now available.
-	writing to the MSR forces KVM to re-scan its queue and deliver the next pending notification.
+	Guest is supposed to write '0' to 'token' when it is done handling 'page ready' event and to write '1' to MSR_KVM_ASYNC_PF_ACK after clearing the location; writing to the MSR forces KVM to re-scan its queue and deliver the next pending notification.

 	Note, MSR_KVM_ASYNC_PF_INT MSR specifying the interrupt vector for 'page ready' APF delivery needs to be written to before enabling APF mechanism